henrylhz2004-svg/auto-insurance-pricing-glm/README.md

 The severity dataset contains policy IDs and individual claim amounts.

-Raw data files are not included in this repository.
-Update the file paths in `01_data_import.sql` before importing the data into MySQL.
+Raw CSV files are not included in this repository.
+The paths in `01_data_import.sql` should be updated before importing the data into MySQL.

 ---